 Staatliche Kunsthalle, Jeder Künstler ist

 ein Mensch.
-Positionen des Selbstportraits
+Positionen des Selbstportraits,

 Baden-Baden